jaxcore/jaxcore-say/README.md

 ##### meSpeak License

-Jaxcore speak includes modified source code from meSpeak which is GPL and also includes emscripten-compiled eSpeak code which is also GPL.
+Jaxcore Say includes modified source code from meSpeak which is GPL and also includes emscripten-compiled eSpeak code which is also GPL.
 Therefore this derivative work is available under the GPL.

 ##### sam-js License